Timberborn: How to Build and Manage Districts – Expansion Guide

 • If a district exists for one resource, still give it enough basics to survive a transfer slowdown.

 • The new district has workers but nothing gets done.
-You likely migrated population before storage, roads, and essentials were ready.
+You migrated population before storage, roads, and essentials were ready.
 Fix the supply base first.

 • Your old district suddenly slows down.
 You moved too many adults out at once, especially from hauling, water, or farming jobs.